beingfluid/IntegrateNow/README.md

 ##### &copy; Vishal Ingle

-##### Dedicated to the whole ServiceNow Community who is actively contributing to guide many ones like me across the globe
+##### Dedicated to the whole ServiceNow Community who is actively contributing to guide many ones like me across the globe. ..

 ### Index